Ziqiang-Liu/GraphCDA/README.md

 # GraphCDA
 This code is the implementation of GraphCDA

-GraphCDA: a multi-modal graph representation learning framework for predicting circRNA-disease associations
+GraphCDA: a hybrid graph representation learning framework based on GCN and GAT for predicting disease associated circRNAs
 #### Requirements

 python (tested on version 3.7.11)